DESIHIGH/desihigh.github.io/dev/template.md

   - The `image` field should contain the filename of the team member's image, which should be stored in the `assets/img/team/` directory.
 For display consistency, the image should be a square PNG file.
   - The `social` field is a yaml object containing links to the team member's social media profiles, such as GitHub, Twitter, and LinkedIn.
 The `name` key should be provided if the icon is included in font-awesome brand icons.
 Otherwise, provide the `icon` key with the font-awesome class of the icon to use.
 - The `tags` field is used to mark retired team members.
 If set to `active`, the member will be displayed on the About page, but if set to `legacy`, the member will be displayed on the Legacy page.
-  - If the `tags` field is not provided, the member will not be displayed !
+  - If the `tags` field is not provided, the member will not be displayed!
 - The team members are displayed on the About page, sorted by name.
 - Translation of the team members' bios is handled through the `assets/lang/` files, in the `team` key with slugified keys for each member.
 - The Legacy page is a separate page that lists all retired team members, allowing them to be acknowledged for their contributions.